jonock/evchargers/readme.md

 ## Setup
 1. In order to get the script to run, update the credentials_dummy.py file and rename it to 'credentials.py' (You need a Datawrapper Token and three Chart-IDs from Datawrapper)
-2. Create the folder ./data/chargers
+2. Install dependencies
-3. Run script.py first and evaluations.py afterwards
+3. Run script.py first and evaluations.py afterwards (Recommended Python 3.6 or newer)
 4. Enjoy!